probablyalexzhu/probablyalexzhu.github.io/content/blog/ten-tips-for-digital-minimalism/index.md

 - Delete social media accounts and refrain from creating new ones.
 You won't really miss anything; your friends will probably tell you about anything worth knowing about.
 - If you need to message people, give them your number or limit messages to platforms only for messaging, like Discord.
 ### 6. Find IRL Alternatives 🦗
-- Use a paper planner, plan in-person hangouts, study in the library.
+- Use a paper planner, plan in-person hangouts, study in the library, read a book.
 Fill up your life so you have less time to waste on passive media consumption.
 ### 7. Airplane Mode ✈️
 - Put your phone on airplane mode when you don't want to use it, such as during the school or work day.
 ### 8. Black and White ⬛⬜